Pope10830/Pope10830.github.io/asteroidzone.md

 giturl: https://github.com/Asteroid-Zone
 ---

-Asteroid Zone is an online coop multiplayer game made using [Unity](https://unity.com/).
+Asteroid Zone is an online coop multiplayer game made using [Unity](https://unity.com/) and hosted on a site made using Razor Pages.
 It is controlled using only speech recognition voice commands.

 It can be played [**here**](https://asteroid-zone.herokuapp.com/).